 Korean belongs to the Ural-Altaic group of languages, which extends closely across Mongolia and Central Asia to Turkey.
 The ancestors of modern Koreans are thought to have brought the language to the Korean peninsula from their home in Central Asia.
 Korean is very similar to Japanese in terms of grammar and sentence structure.
 Today, Korean is spoken by about 70 million people.

+Understanding Korean and Korean culture for successful audio / video translations It is extremely difficult for most foreigners to master spoken Korean.
+In contrast, the written Korean language, thanks to the foresight of King Sejong, is relatively easy and can be learned in a few hours of study.
 Did you know that, contrary to legend, the Korean language is not related to Japanese?
 In fact, it is a member of the Altaic language family, which also includes Turkish, Mongolian and Finnish.
 Or that there are over 80 dialects spoken in Korea?
 Here are some specific aspects that make the language unique.
 Information to better understand this society and to succeed with audio / video translations into Korean.

 1. There are minor linguistic differences between North and South Korea

 The biggest influences on the Korean language come from English and Chinese, respectively.
 While the South Korean language reflects these influences, North Korea strives to keep the language free of loanwords.
 This means that there may be different ways of saying things in the North and South.
+But don’t worry, the differences are not so great that you can’t learn and use Korean.
+It is still the official language of both countries.

 2. The written language is based on an alphabet, not just illustrations